scverse/scverse.github.io/content/about/mission/_index.md

 However, `scverse` aims to support the external development of new approaches to analyze and work with single cell data.
 We encourage the creation of new methods and tools on top of the *core* packages and data-structures.

-We support the development these ecosystem packages by:
+We support the development of these ecosystem packages by:

 * Providing stable APIs to build on top of.
-* Providing standardized and well supported data structure to pass around data.
+* Providing standardized and well-supported data structure to pass around data.
 * Making sure all contributions are recognized in our change logs and documentation.
 * Promoting 3rd party packages that rely on `scverse` via our websites and social media feeds.
 * Establishing open communication channels for: